KupoKopu/TODO/README.md

 - run the app `flask run`
 - a browser tab will open with the localhost app or you can enter the `http://localhost:5000/index` url in the command line into your browser

+Useful commands
+`python -m unittest .\path\to\test_file.py` - run unit testing `coverage run -m unittest discover` - run discoverable tests + analyze coverage `coverage report` - generates report on coverage
+`pip freeze > requirements.txt` - store new dependencies in text file for easier installation `flask db migrate -m "comment"` - generate new migration file for updating database `flask db upgrade` - update database with migrations file

 PROJECT WORKFLOW
 using kanban board and backlog.
 Tickets are created and stored in the backlog to be taken out into sprint.
-Tickets are assigned and when code complete, put up a pull request to be reviewed and merged.
+Tickets are assigned and when code complete, are put up a pull request to be reviewed and merged.

-Security reports generated from Zap scan github actions will be used to address security by creating response tickets.
+Security reports generated from Zap scan github actions will be used to address security by creating future response tickets.

 TEST METHODOLOGY
 Test Driven Development.

+Create tests before implementation of ticket.
+Use the tests to as a blueprint for the code.

+Mix of unit testing on functionality stored in services and data models

 Create unit tests with happy path for ticket, code till happy path is achieved.
 Create other unit tests to deal with edge case scenarios like errors, wrong input.

 When submitting a pull request, share screenshots of:
 - changes made